Skip to main content

 Diplomas

 Students will be issued a printed diploma that will be mailed to the student’s provided address as well as a Certified Electronic Diploma, or CeDiploma, to their UGA email account.
 Both the printed diploma and CeDiploma will be issued approximately 8-10 weeks following the official graduation date.
+The printed diploma will be shipped via the USPS and should arrive at the provided address within 4-6 weeks of mailing if delivered within the U.S. and up to ten weeks for international shipments.

 Please see the Registrar’s Office website for complete information regarding applying to graduate and diplomas.